 Another type of restricted account that can be established is a 529 account, which must be used to pay for the minor's college education.

 The main drawback of using a UTMA or UGMA account is that the beneficiary will receive what's left in the account outright and without any strings attached at the age of 18 or 21.
 Thus, these types of accounts should only be used for small inheritances.

 The main drawback of using a 529 plan is that the inheritance must be used to pay for the education of the beneficiary.
 Thus, if the beneficiary decides not to go to college, then the 529 plan will need to go to another beneficiary.

 Leaving Assets in Stages

-For example, you could pay a beneficiary 50% of their inheritance when they reach the age of 25 and then the balance at 30, or 50% when they earn a college degree and then the balance when they complete graduate school.
+For example, you could pay a beneficiary 50 percent of their inheritance when they reach the age of 25 and then the balance at 30, or 50 percent when they earn a college degree and then the balance when they complete graduate school.
 Meanwhile, the property held back in the beneficiary's trust could be used by the Trustee to pay for the beneficiary's college or graduate education, medical bills, or housing and other day to day needs.